nopeless/tutorials/docs/linux-multi/index.md

 ---
 <!-- _class: lead -->
-# A Decate of wasted cores
+# A Decade of wasted cores

 ## Why building a multi-core scheduler is hard